NinadWalke/Aspirely/documentation/Aspirely_Backlog.md

 - Currently, an authenticated user can also send a request to a public route like `/auth/login` or `/auth/forgot-email`.
 - We protect the routes using a new guard `@UseGuards(..., PublicGuard)`

-### 6. Implement Nodemailer for Forgot-Pass and Forgot-Username & Implement them
+### 6. Implement Nodemailer for OTP-Sign Up, Forgot-Pass and Forgot-Username & Implement them

 - No mails being sent right now.
 We'll be sending the main to `user.email`.
 - Token verification and real-time handling missing.
 We'll be doing that as polishing.